mhsjacoby/HPD-Inference-Images/README.md

 2. post_img.py

     This takes in the daywise 1-second image csvs and averages to get a 10-second frequency.
+Uses maximum over the 10 seconds for both occupancy and probability.
 Output is stored in `.../H6-black/Inference_DB/BS3/img_inf/` in day-wise CSVs (8,640 long).

-    **To-Do**: Make this file accept output from confidence.py (probably by using the maximum over the 10 second window).
-Currently only takes in outputs from detect.py.
+Missing values are nan in pthon, blanks in the csv.
+Dark images below a certain threshold are shown as missing.